CSUBioGroup/ACE-main/README.md

     obvious_be=True,
 )

-# the inputs are the same as above
+# the inputs are the same as stage 1
-# the output ad_integ2 is similar as above
+# the format of ad_integ2 is similar as stage 1
 ad_integ2 = model.stage2_infer(
     modBatch_dict, useReps_dict, output_key1='stage1_emb', output_key2='stage2_emb',
     knn=2, mod_weights={'rna':0.5, 'adt':0.5}